jprjr/docker-multistreamer/README.md

 ## Quick Start

 You can get this up and running with docker-compose.
-Copy the example docker-compose.yml file somewhere, edit as-needed, then run `docker-compose up`.
+Copy `docker-compose.override.yml.example` to `docker-compose.override.yml` and edit as needed, then then run `docker-compose up`.
 You'll have multistreamer's web interface running on port 8081, RTMP ingest on 1935, and IRC on 6667.